rolexf-panel/Lazy-GSI-Builder/README.md

 - Your bootloader must be unlocked
 - Back up your data before flashing
 - Some ROMs may require additional steps (wiping data, formatting partitions)
+- **Telegram notifications are optional** - if you don't set them up, the workflow works normally

 ---